kolirt/vue-validation-kit/README.md

 ## Advantages of using this solution

-`@kolirt/vue-validation-kit` is a convenient and powerful package for data validation in Vue.js applications.
+`vue-validation-kit` is a convenient and powerful package for data validation in Vue.js applications.
 It provides a simple and intuitive solution for form validation, inspired by the validation system of the Laravel framework, making it particularly user-friendly for developers familiar with this technology.
 The package allows seamless integration of validation into projects while keeping the code clean and structured.

 ### 🔥 Key benefits: